• Contact us

 What “designing for failure” looks like on Upsun

-Instant data cloning with sanitization: Create safe, representative datasets for game days and restore tests.
+• Managed backup and restore with sanitization: Create safe, representative datasets for game days and restore tests by cloning environments directly through the platform, no manual export steps required.

-Observability and APM: Centralise metrics, traces, and logs to speed detection and confirm recovery against internal objectives.
+• Observability and APM: Centralize metrics, traces, and logs to speed detection and confirm recovery against internal objectives.

-Portability and region choice: Maintain portability across supported clouds and locations, including data sovereignty needs.
+• Region choice: Choose from supported cloud regions to meet data sovereignty and disaster recovery needs.
 Restoration is initiated and controlled by your team following your playbooks.

 A practical 30-day continuity plan

-Even if your destination is a broader multi-cloud architecture, you can materially improve resilience in the next month.
+Even if your destination is a broader cloud portability strategy, you can materially improve resilience in the next month.

 Week 1: Baseline and prioritise